milkcircle/milkcircle.github.io/_posts/2019-08-31-succulents.md

 and as a flower will bend toward
 the sun -- so i bend toward you, my young adored:
-and as a flower carves a path of its own accord
+and as a flower moves of its own accord
 so do i wish you -- my dear -- would come aboard...